harrythepuppet/Obsidian-1/Shadowdark(my world)/rules/tips(Shadowdark vanilla)/Character creation.md

 ### Stats
 Roll 3 D6
-Every stat at once, can't rep
+Every stat at once, can't replace a